-Graffiti writer, London, 2019.
+Graffiti writer, London, 2019. © Marc Vallée.

-“In Number Thirteen, however, Vallée takes a looser, more autobiographical tone, as the process through which these polemics come together becomes the object of documentation.
+In Number Thirteen, however, Vallée takes a looser, more autobiographical tone, as the process through which these polemics come together becomes the object of documentation.
 In this sense, we are left wondering how the photographic subject, in pursuit of what they desire, already possesses some quality that is desired by the photographer.
-As the streets of London, Paris and Berlin unfold within each other, we are left with the distilled essence of the collaboration process; layers of personal and collective history made manifest in marks on a page.”
-(From the text accompanying Number Thirteen by Alexander Clay.)
+As the streets of London, Paris and Berlin unfold within each other, we are left with the distilled essence of the collaboration process; layers of personal and collective history made manifest in marks on a page.

 Alexander Clay is motivated by a lifelong curiosity toward the ways in which authority is enacted upon, between and within humans.
 In 2015, he graduated in Law at Birkbeck College, University of London, with a focus on the role of economic forces in the emerging social and legal entity we call ‘the neoliberal city’.
 Detecting a gap in his analysis, Alexander decided to undertake a Masters in Psychosocial Studies at Birkbeck, concentrating his efforts on understanding the place of psychoanalysis in critical social theory.
 Alexander completed his MA in 2019.